TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to RF1 - Enforce DRY and create a Generic Function to read data files
+Modified to RF1 - Refactored Code to ensure Single Responsibility Principle (SRV) for Analyser and use Delegation Principle to handle CSV Files.